 Frosting, schmosting.
 Swiss meringue buttercream is the real deal.

-The sticky sweetbomb of powdered sugar, soft butter, and vanilla really is the best, and arguably only, way to top a cupcake.
+As for frosting, the sticky sweetbomb of powdered sugar, soft butter, and vanilla really is the best, and arguably only, way to top a cupcake.
 Frosting (also known as icing), whips up in about a minute and involves little more than a mixing bowl and a single spatula.
 Frosting is easy, super sweet, and has that whole childhood-nostalgia thing going for it.
-That said….
+That said, here is why Swiss meringue buttercream is better.

 Why Swiss Meringue Buttercream Is Better